HubRise/website/content/legal/en/general_conditions.md

 ### 8.4. ''

 In the event of a force majeure or any other circumstance beyond the reasonable control of either Party which prevents it from fulfilling its contractual obligations, the affected Party must notify the other Party as soon as possible by any means.
-The obligations of the Parties shall be suspended for the duration of the force majeure event, and both Parties shall use all reasonable efforts to limit its duration and effects.
+The Parties’ obligations will be suspended for the duration of the force majeure event, and both Parties shall use all reasonable efforts to limit its duration and effects.

 However, if the suspension of obligations due to force majeure exceeds one (1) month, either Party may terminate the contract by registered letter with acknowledgement of receipt.
 In such cases, termination shall take effect fifteen (15) days following receipt of said letter.